Independence Party of New York: 2003–2010

-In 2004 the Independence Party endorsed Ralph Nader in his independent bid for president.
+In 2004, the Independence Party endorsed Ralph Nader in his independent bid for president.
 Nader also petitioned for an independent line, which he named the Peace and Justice Party.
 Nader received 84,247 votes on the Independence Party line as opposed to 15,626 on Peace and Justice.

-Bloomberg

 With the approach of the 2005 elections for municipal offices, Bloomberg gave the Newman-controlled Manhattan branch of the Independence Party $250,000 to fund a phone bank seeking to recruit volunteers for Bloomberg's re-election campaign.
 On May 28, 2005, the Independence Party endorsed Michael Bloomberg for re-election.
 Bloomberg won by a wide margin.
 During the campaign, a consulting outfit controlled by the Newman wing of the party received an additional $180,000 as a Bloomberg campaign subcontractor, according to the New York City Campaign Finance Board.